YJulyXing/SECNVs/README.md

                   -picard <absolute_path_to_picard> -GATK <absolute_path_to_GATK>
 ```

-4. Simulation of CNVs overlapping with target regions and outside of target regions from provided files of CNV lengths.
+4. Simulate CNVs overlapping with target regions and outside of target regions from provided files of CNV lengths.
 Combined single regions are formed from two or more regions originally separated by less than 100 bps.
-CNVs are not generated on gap regions (60 or more consecutive "N"s).
-A total of 10 test and control samples were built.
-The paired-end sequencing includes sequences 50 bp up- and downstream of the target regions.
+CNVs are not generated on gaps (60 or more consecutive "N"s).
+A total of 10 test and control samples are built.
+The paired-end sequencing must include sequences 50 bp upstream and downstream of the target regions.
 The final output consists of short reads (fastq) files with 100,000 reads.
 ``` bash
 SECNVs/SECNVs.py -G <input_fasta> -T <target_region> -o <output_dir> \
                   -ml user -e_cl <length_file_1> -o_cl <length_file_2> \